My business is Franchises. Ratings. Success stories. Ideas. Work and education

 2 History of marketing development in Russia

-With the beginning of the reforms M.S.
-Gorbachev in 1985-1986 begins and new stage in the development of Russian marketing.
-First of all, activity in the field of international marketing has intensified.
-In 1987, as part of the All-Union Association “Soyuzpatent” of the Chamber of Commerce and Industry (CCI) of the USSR, a consulting center was created, providing Soviet enterprises with qualified marketing services.
-Check consumer qualities export and import goods on commercial terms begins to be provided by the all-Union association "Soyuzexpertiza", which maintains intensive contacts with such control and certification companies as the Swiss "Société Générale de Surveyans" and Inspectorate, the American inspection company "Kami Brad", the English "Control Union" and a number of others.
+With the beginning of the reforms, M.S.
+Gorbachev in 1985-1986, a new stage in the development of Russian marketing begins.
+First of all, activities in the field of international marketing have intensified.
+In 1987, as part of the All-Union Association "Soyuzpatent" of the Chamber of Commerce and Industry (CCI) of the USSR, a consulting center was created to provide qualified marketing services to Soviet enterprises.
+The all-Union association Soyuzexpertiza, which maintains intensive contacts with such control and certification companies as the Swiss Societe Generale de Surveillance and the Inspectorate, the American inspection company Kamibrad, the English Control Union "and a number of others.

 Difficulties with sales forced the company to engage in market research and marketing of its products.